sorl/aino-convert/README.rst

 Pros
 ----
 - Simple thumbnail tag generating high quality output
-- Remote images handling on the fly
+- Remote files handling on the fly
 - Usage of convert commandline syntax for infinate flexibility
 - Caching mechanism
 - Cleanup of unused images or conversions of images can be made